-Garth Heutel studies energy and environmental policy, behavioral economics, public economics, and the economics of nonprofit organizations.
-His research has been published in the Journal of Public Economics, The Economic Journal, American Economic Journal: Economic Policy, Journal of Environmental Economics and Management, Review of Economic Dynamics, and elsewhere.
+Garth Heutel is an Associate Professor of Economics in the Andrew Young School of Policy Studies at Georgia State University and a Research Associate at the National Bureau of Economic Research.
+He studies energy and environmental policy, behavioral economics, public economics, and the economics of nonprofit organizations.
+His research has been published in the American Economic Review, Review of Economics and Statistics, Journal of Public Economics, The Economic Journal, Journal of Environmental Economics and Management, and elsewhere.
+He earned his PhD at the University of Texas at Austin.

 Demonstrates the distributional impacts of a wide range of environmental policies, focusing on how they affect firms' input demands and input prices.